tangentsoft/libtabula/README-MinGW.txt

 Building the Library and Example Programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    With the prerequisites above taken care of, you can build Libtabula++
+    With the prerequisites above taken care of, you can build Libtabula
     with this command:

         mingw32-make -f Makefile.mingw